 2. Use a Password Manager

-The best password is one like this: JovUCB2yVJ6Rk&A. Or this: icing-terminal-Sconce.
+The best password is one like this: JovUCB#2yVJ6Rk&A. Or this: icing-3terminal-Sconce.
 But these are not easy to remember.
 If you use a password manager, you can create secure passwords for all your needs without having to remember them.
 The only password you need to recall is a single, very secure password that lets you access your password manager.

-There are several password managers for Mac, and my favorite is 1Password.
+There are several password managers for Mac, and my favorite is 1Password (see also our article about how to choose the right password manager for you).
 Not only does it store your passwords, credit card numbers, bank account information, and more, but it can create passwords for you when you need to set up a new account.
 I used 1Password to create the two passwords in the paragraph above, using two different options: random characters or words.

 Using a password manager helps you use different passwords for different accounts.
 Since it can be hard to remember all the passwords you need, you may have defaulted to using something like “password123” for lots of accounts.
 Or you may be using a more secure password, but using it for all your accounts.
 Get out of that habit: With a password manager, you can create unique secure passwords for each of your accounts.